phpsandbox/phpsandbox/.github/ISSUE_TEMPLATE/bug-report.md

 **More notes or context or questions**
-You can put anyother things you will like us to know here.
+You can put any other things you will like us to know here.